-- Quoting text or other written materials without citation on a term paper, homework, test, or other written materials submitted to the teacher when requested by the teacher to present your own work. - · Using other's graphics and pictures without citation. - \cdot Using information and data obtained from the Internet without citation.
+- Quoting text or other written materials without citation on a term paper, homework, test, or other written materials submitted to the teacher when requested by the teacher to present your own work. - · Using other's graphics and pictures without citation. - .
+Using Artificial Intelligence without citation - \cdot Using information and data obtained from the Internet without citation.